Barnevelder Chicken, or ‘Barnies’ as they are affectionately known, are relative newcomers to the world of chickens.

-Mine are always the first of the flock to run and greet me when I appear in the yard.
+Mine is always the first flock to run and greet me when I appear in the yard.

 They also do well as 4H or farm project birds for the younger farmers.

 Barneys are delightful birds – they always greet you and make you feel loved.
-They are a great addition to any flock although can be picked on by more assertive breeds.
+They are a great addition to any flock, although more assertive breeds can pick on them.